osrm/sigma/README.md

 In Windfall, users receive points based on various factors such as the amount deposited and the number of new users acquired through referrals.
 Based on these points, users can participate in on-chain lottery draws to receive reward distributions.

-While this project focuses on facilitating cross-chain deposits and is not currently integrated into the Windfall portal, integration should be straightforward since points can be awarded by periodically taking snapshots of the Solana accounts created during deposits.
+As such, while this project focuses on facilitating cross-chain deposits and is not currently integrated into the Windfall portal, integration should be straightforward since points can be awarded by periodically taking snapshots of the Solana accounts created during deposits regardless of the source of deposited funds.

 # Demonstration